-- 1. The facility shall conduct a sexual abuse and assault incident review at the conclusion of every investigation of sexual abuse or assault. - 2.
-For any substantiated or unsubstantiated allegation, the facility shall prepare a written report within 30 days of the conclusion of the investigation recommending whether the allegation or investigation indicates that a change in policy or practice could better prevent, detect, or respond to sexual abuse and assault. - 3.
-The facility shall implement the recommendations for improvement, or shall document its reasons for not doing so in a written response.
-Both the report and response shall be forwarded to the Field Office Director, or his or her designee, for transmission to the ICE PSA Coordinator.
-The facility shall also provide any further information regarding such incident reviews as requested by the ICE PSA Coordinator. - 4.
-The review team shall consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; or gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility. - 5.
-The facility shall conduct an annual review of all sexual abuse investigations and resulting incident reviews to assess and improve sexual abuse intervention, prevention, and response efforts.
-If the facility has not had any reports of sexual abuse during the annual reporting period, then the facility shall prepare a negative report.
-The results and findings of the annual review shall be provided to the facility administrator and Field Office Director, or his or her designee, for transmission to the ICE PSA Coordinator.
+The facility shall conduct a sexual abuse and assault incident review at the conclusion of every investigation of sexual abuse or assault.
+For any substantiated or unsubstantiated allegation, the facility shall prepare a written report within 30 days of the conclusion of the investigation recommending whether the allegation or investigation indicates that a change in policy or practice could better prevent, detect, or respond to sexual abuse and assault.
+Unfounded allegation means an allegation was investigated and determined not to have occurred.

+The facility shall implement the recommendations for improvement or shall document its reasons for not doing so in a written response.
+Both the report and response shall be forwarded to ICE/ERO for transmission to the ICE/ERO PSA Coordinator.
+The facility shall also provide any further information regarding such incident reviews as requested by the ICE/ERO PSA Coordinator.

+The review team shall consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; or gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility.

+The facility shall conduct an annual review of all sexual abuse and assault investigations and resulting incident reviews to assess and improve sexual abuse and assault intervention, prevention, and response efforts.
+If the facility has not had any reports of sexual abuse and assault during the annual reporting period, then the facility shall prepare a negative report.
+The results and findings of the annual review shall be provided to the facility administrator and ICE/ERO for transmission to the ICE PSA Coordinator (this notification must be sent directly to the FOD).